PrzemyslawTrabuc/kapitan-dupa/README.md

 # Kapitan Dupa
-Game inspired by the animation "Kapitan Bomba"
+Game inspired by the animation "Kapitan Bomba" - project for my friends, just to have fun

 ## LIVE
 https://przemyslawtrabuc.github.io/kapitan-dupa/